 If banks are fleet of foot, they may be able to offset some of these increases through savings from lower product demand, reduced property running costs, increased digitization and automation, reduced paper costs, and lower cash and ATM usage.
 But these savings may not be sufficient to cover the cost increases elsewhere – there will still be a net increase for many.

-The combination of this rise with the sickly look of the income side could make for a painful double whammy that will simply have to be addressed.
+The combination of this rise with the challenges around top line growth and anemic NIMIS could make for a painful double whammy that will simply have to be addressed.

 Significant strides had already been made by many financial institutions with cost optimization before COVID-19 – but the pandemic has now shifted the game and significantly raised the requirement.